 b.
 Dataset Preprocessing

 The next step is to preprocess and clean the dataset.
-As the dataset is crawled from multiple web pages and different sources, it is quite often that the dataset might contain various nuances.
+Since we crawl the dataset from multiple web pages and different sources, it often contains various nuances.
 We must eliminate these nuances and prepare a high-quality dataset for the model training.

 The specific preprocessing steps actually depend on the dataset you are working with.
 Some of the common preprocessing steps include removing HTML Code, fixing spelling mistakes, eliminating toxic/biased data, converting emoji into their text equivalent, and data deduplication.
 Data deduplication is one of the most significant preprocessing steps while training LLMs.
 Data deduplication refers to the process of removing duplicate content from the training corpus.

-It’s obvious that the training data might contain duplicate or nearly the same sentences since it’s collected from various data sources.
+It’s obvious that the training data may contain duplicate or nearly identical sentences because we collect it from various data sources.
 We need data deduplication for 2 primary reasons: It helps the model not to memorize the same data again and again.
 It helps us to evaluate LLMs better because the training and test data contain non-duplicated information.
 If it contains duplicated information, there is a very chance that the information it has seen in the training set is provided as output during the test set.
 As a result, the numbers reported may not be true.
 You can read more about data deduplication techniques in the paper Deduplicating Training Data Makes Language Models Better

 c.
 Dataset Preparation

 During the pretraining phase, the next step involves creating the input and output pairs for training the model.
-LLMs are trained to predict the next token in the text, so input and output pairs are generated accordingly.
+Trainers prepare LLMs to predict the next token in the text, generating input and output pairs accordingly.
 While this demonstration considers each word as a token for simplicity, in practice, tokenization algorithms like Byte Pair Encoding (BPE) further break down each word into subwords.
 The model is then trained with the tokens of input and output pairs.

 For example, let’s take a simple corpus-